UA-Homelab/PowerShell-CV/README.md

 # My life in a PowerShell

 ## About
-I wanted to create a personal website, but a default design was too boring to keep me excited enough to build it.
+I wanted to create a personal website, but a classic design was too boring to keep me excited enough to build it.
 When I saw a portfolio site designed like bash, I knew this was the type of site I want and started working on this project.

 Since I work every day with PowerShell, I decided to replicate its design and syntax.